 Wildlife uses weather patterns to match up the best environmental conditions with their reproductive needs.
 The definition of best environmental conditions is quite simple: it all has to do with elevated food availability, adequate nesting habitats, and other incremental alterations in the environment that trigger hormonal changes.
 These hormonal changes manifest themselves in physiological and behavioral alterations.
 This dynamic is a big reason for why these highly islands can be visited at any point throughout the year.
 While conditions may change, they don’t never necessarily ever reach extremes (these types of stark contrasts only occur at different latitudes).

-In terms of what itinerary brings you to the haven of Española Island, well Yacht La Pinta delivers a great selection of islands and visitor sites in its Eastern Galapagos Islands itinerary.
-It runs from Thursday to Monday, and it also explores top islands like South Plaza, Santa Fe and San Cristobal.
+In terms of what itinerary brings you to the haven of Española Island, well Yacht La Pinta delivers a great selection of islands and visitor sites.
+It runs from Thursday to Monday, and it also explores top islands like South Plaza, Santa Fe, and San Cristobal.

 Text, Photography & Video Clips by Francisco “Pancho” Dousdebés – Galapagos Expert